stefvhuynh/redux-patterns/README.md

 #### Domain-Specific Reducers

-These reducers are like your typical redux reducers.
+These reducers are like your typical Redux reducers.
 These should be grouped in a way that makes sense for your app.
 For instance, they can be grouped by page, view, feature, etc. As mentioned previously, if one of these reducers needs to store a reference to an entity, store the entity's id to prevent data duplication.
 Preventing data duplication will save memory and prevent bugs that